Dial-up Internet access: Performance

 Analog telephone lines are digitally switched and transported inside a Digital Signal 0 once reaching the telephone company's equipment.
 Digital Signal 0 is 64 kbit/s and reserves 8 kbit/s for signaling information; therefore a 56 kbit/s connection is the highest that will ever be possible with analog phone lines.

 Dial-up connections usually have latency as high as 150 ms or even more, higher than many forms of broadband, such as cable or DSL, but typically less than satellite connections.
 Longer latency can make video conferencing and online gaming difficult, if not impossible.
 An increasing amount of Internet content such as streaming media will not work at dial-up speeds.

-Video games released from the mid-1990s to the mid-2000s that utilized Internet access such as EverQuest, Red Faction, Warcraft 3, Final Fantasy XI, Phantasy Star Online, Guild Wars, Unreal Tournament, Halo: Combat Evolved, Audition, Quake 3: Arena, Starsiege: Tribes and Ragnarok Online, etc., accommodated for 56k dial-up with limited data transfer between the game servers and user's personal computer.
+Video games released from the mid-1990s to the mid-2000s that utilized Internet access such as EverQuest, Red Faction, Warcraft 3, Final Fantasy XI, Phantasy Star Online, Guild Wars, Unreal Tournament, Halo: Combat Evolved, Quake 3: Arena, Starsiege: Tribes and Ragnarok Online, etc., accommodated for 56k dial-up with limited data transfer between the game servers and user's personal computer.
 The first consoles to provide Internet connectivity, the Dreamcast and PlayStation 2, supported dial-up as well as broadband.
 The GameCube could use dial-up and broadband connections, but this was used in very few games and required a separate adapter.
-The original Xbox exclusively required a broadband connection.
-Many computer and video games released since 2006 do not even include the option to use dial-up.
-However, there are exceptions to this, such as Vendetta Online, which can still run on a dial-up modem.
+The original Xbox exclusively required a broadband connection, as did every major home console released since 2006 (via direct Ethernet connection or Wi-Fi).